cs10/fa16/checkoffs.md

 # Week 5: Lab 8

 ## Lab 8: Testing Code and 2048 {#lab8}
-* You can get checked off for this lab as long as you show up to lab and work on it.
-No questions!

 **Required**

 * How does the **test** block work?
 What is its domain/range?